-Annual Target Total Fatalities Reduce Fatalities by - 7.5% or by - 2 Fatalities Whichever is greater Total Serious Injuries Reduce Serious Injuries by - 7.5% or by - 6 Serious Injuries Whichever is greater
+Annual Target

+Reduce Fatalities by

+Total Fatalities - 2 Fatalities

+Whichever is greater

+Total Serious Reduce Serious Injuries by

+Injuries - 6 Serious Injuries

+Whichever is greater

 STATE OF PRACTICE AND DATA REVIEW

 This plan draws upon the foundation laid by prior safety plans and studies, notably the WAMPO Vision Zero Plan, Kansas Strategic Highway Safety Plan and the Local Road Safety Plan for Butler County.
 Additionally, a comprehensive assessment of relevant local and regional transportation plans has been undertaken to create a holistic understanding of the transportation network.
 Building on these insights, this plan aims to address both historical challenges and emerging needs, ensuring a safer and more efficient transportation system for the community's future.